-Survey results imply that Senior Vice Presidents of Sales deploy a deep pool of skills on the job.
-Most notably, facility with Team Leadership, Sales, and Business Strategy are correlated to pay that is significantly above average, leading to increases of 26 percent, 18 percent, and 14 percent, respectively.
+Survey takers working as Senior Vice Presidents of Sales report using a large range of professional skills.
+Most notably, facility with Team Leadership, Sales, and Business Strategy are correlated to pay that is significantly above average, leading to increases of 23 percent, 16 percent, and 12 percent, respectively.
 Those listing Operations Management as a skill should be prepared for drastically lower pay.
 National Sales and Customer Relationship Management also typically command lower compensation.
-Most people familiar with Sales Management also know Business Development.
+Those educated in Sales Management tend to be well versed in Business Development.

 Pay by Experience Level for Senior Vice President (SVP), Sales